sSolsta/fancy-1.9-level-reuploader/README.md

 ## instructions

+### reupload script

 1. open `fancy19reupload2.py` via the command line or via your system's file browser
 	- `fancy19reupload2.exe` if you are using the win64 distribution
-2. follow the instructions given by the command prompt (you will require the login information of the 1.9 account that the level is on and the 2.1 account that you wish to upload the level to)
+2. follow the instructions given by the command prompt (you will require the login information of the 1.9 account that the level is on and the 2.2 account that you wish to upload the level to)
 3. yeah that's it

+### emergency fix

+1. open `emergencyfix.py` via the command line or via your system's file browser
+	- `emergencyfix.exe` if you are using the win64 distribution
+2. enter your 2.2 login details
+3. enter the id of the level you wish to fix and follow the instructions given by the command prompt
+4. you will be asked if there are any more levels you wish to reupload. this means you can fix multiple levels without relaunching the script, although they must be done one at a time

 ## changelog